DE-cr/NEPviewerCR/README.md

 `NEPcalendarCR.py` plots your micro inverter's daily output in a calendar format, using local `*.json` files (see `NEPgetCR.pl` above for how to get those).

-To use a common scale for each month's data, the maximal kWh/d are set to 5.
-This can easily be adjusted in `NEPcalendarCR.py` if necessary.

 `Usage: python3 NEPcalendarCR.py *.json`

 **Example:**